-Missed the entire 2015-16 season with an injury…applied for and was granted a medical redshirt exemption for the 2015-16 season giving him two years remaining to play in his career…suffered a severe bone bruise in his left ankle joint on April 23, 2015 in an offseason workout…the bruise took over nine months to completely heal…Florida State’s medical team treated the bruise with long term immobilization in a fracture boot along with regular MRI scans to monitor the healing process…throughout his injury he learned not to take his health for granted…said Allen: “We need to be thankful for everything the game of basketball has done for us.
+Missed the entire 2015-16 season with an injury…was granted a medical redshirt exemption for the 2015-16…suffered a severe bone bruise in his left ankle joint on April 23, 2015 in an offseason workout…the bruise took over nine months to completely heal…Florida State’s medical team treated the bruise with long term immobilization in a fracture boot along with regular MRI scans to monitor the healing process…throughout his injury he learned not to take his health for granted…said Allen: “We need to be thankful for everything the game of basketball has done for us.
 When I was hurt, I was thinking only about the opportunity to practice with my teammates.
 That desire helped me realize that I was healthy again I need to come to practice every day excited for the opportunity to work on my game and become a better basketball player.”

 Averaged 0.6 points (12th on the team) and 0.6 rebounds (11th) as he played in 24 of the Seminoles’ 33 games during the 2014-15 season…his 24 games played are a career high as were his 14 ACC games played… averaged 0.0 points in 2.6 minutes played per game as he earned playing time in eight of the first 11 games of the season…averaged 0.9 points in 5.9 minutes played per game as he played in the Seminoles’ final 16 games of the season – 14 ACC regular season games and both of the Seminoles’ games in the ACC Tournament…totaled all 15 of his points and 95 of his 116 total minutes played for the season in the final 16 games of the year…all 15 of his points on the season came in 14 ACC games for an average of 1.1 points per game in conference play…scored his season-high of seven points in Florida State’s victory at Virginia Tech in Blacksburg (Feb.
 7)…made his season-high of two field goals and four free throws in helping the Seminoles to the 73-65 conference win on the road…also pulled down his career-high of three defensive rebounds and four total rebounds while tying his career highs for free throws made (two), free throws attempted (two) and assists (one) in the win over the Hokies…earned his season-high of 16 minutes of playing time as the Seminoles’ played host to Clemson in Tallahassee (Feb.
 4)…double figure minutes played came in three different games – 16 against Clemson, 13 at Virginia Tech (Feb.
 7) and 10 at Miami (Feb.
 25)…scored points in four different games with seven at Virginia Tech, three coming against Wake Forest (Jan.
 28) and at Miami (Feb.
 25) and two coming against NC State (Jan.
 17)…totaled four minutes of playing time in the Seminoles’ victory over No. 23 ranked Miami, 55-54 in the Donald L. Tucker Center in Tallahassee (Feb.
 1).